 You’ve divorced, remarried, had kids, and started a new business since you initially wrote your will, but you haven’t gotten around to updating the will yet.
 Sound familiar?
 Unfortunately, this could spell disaster.
 If you want to protect your family, make certain you update your will whenever your circumstances change significantly.
 It’s especially important to keep your will updated if you have minor children.
 Your will should include financial provisions and guardianship provisions for them.

-Keep your will someplace secure, but make sure your family and your attorney knows where it is.
+Keep your will someplace secure, but make sure your family and your attorney know where it is.
 If the original isn’t found, things get complicated.
 If there’s a question about whether you had a will at all, the disposition of your property may be determined by state law.
 If your lawyer has access only to a copy of the will, there may be a question as to whether you destroyed your copy of the will because you decided to revoke it.
 Things will be much simpler if your family and your attorney know where your will is.

 Changing circumstances may mean that you should change your beneficiaries.
 Don’t forget to also review your beneficiary designations for life insurance policies and retirement plans at the same time.
 Beneficiary designations on these accounts should also be reviewed after life-changing events, so it’s convenient to update them when you update your will.